KyleNeedham/scribe/README.md

   },
   validation: {
     range: 'Your range must be within :start and :end',
-    contains: 'The string must contain these words :contain, :contain, :contain',
+    contains: 'The string must contain these phrases: :contain, :contain, :contain',
     users: {
-      email: 'You email does not match.'
+      email: 'Your email does not match.'
     }
   }
 }